Gambling hall; application for permission to operate

 While the installation of gaming devices within the meaning of Section 33c and Section 33d GewO also requires a permit under these provisions, the entertainment games without the possibility of winning, which are also referred to in Section 33i GewO, do not require a separate permit.

-The casino permit is linked to a specific person and specific premises.
+The casino license is linked to a specific person and specific premises.

 A prerequisite for the granting of the license is the reliability of the applicant, which is verified on the basis of a certificate of good conduct and an extract from the commercial register.
 The premises intended for the operation of the arcade must be suitable in terms of their location and condition, i.e. they must comply with police and building regulations.
 Furthermore, the operation of the gaming arcade must not endanger young people, cause excessive exploitation of the gambling instinct, have a harmful impact on the environment or otherwise cause an unreasonable nuisance to the general public, neighbors or an institution in the public interest.